WissamEng/facebookClone/README.md

 # facebookClone
-This project is for practice the java backend, espacailly JPA.
+This project is for practicing the java backend, especially JPA.
-Using mysql as database and design two table which have one-to-many relationship.
+Using mysql as a database design two tables which have one-to-many relationships.
-For the frontend it is using the Thymleaf, but can be changed to react as well
+For the frontend it uses the Thymleaf, but can be changed to react as well Using spring security for the login function